AvinashSethu/tma-user/README.md

 ## Architecture

-The Masters Academy utilizes a serverless architecture with a single-table design in AWS DynamoDB and cloud storage via AWS S3.
-The frontend is built using Next.js for Server-Side Rendering (SSR) and static site generation, while the backend APIs are built with Node.js and Express.
-This modular design allows for seamless scaling and customization for white-label solutions.
+The project is built on a modern serverless architecture:

+- **AWS DynamoDB:**
+  Implements a single-table design for efficient and scalable data management.

+- **AWS S3:**
+  Provides cloud storage for resource uploads (files, thumbnails, videos, etc.).

+- **Next.js:**
+  Delivers Server-Side Rendering (SSR) and static site generation, ensuring fast performance and good SEO.

+- **Node.js & Express:**
+  Serve as the backend API layer for handling business logic and integrations with AWS services.

+- **NextAuth:**
+  Handles secure authentication and session management for users.

+This modular architecture supports a white-label model, making it easy to customize the platform for various institutions.

 ---